wp-plugins/social-linkz/readme.txt

 It is also possible to add a widget to display buttons.

+You may also insert a QR code as you want by [qrcode size="4" px_size="2" frame_size="5"]Your text to be encoded[/qrcode].
+If you do not set the text, it will be replaced with the URL to the article.

 This plugin is under GPL licence.

 = Multisite - Wordpress MU =